Skip to content

 • Simple carbs (sweet potato, pumpkin, peas).

-• Anti-inflammatory nutrients (Omega-3, antioxidants).
+• Anti-inflammatory nutrients (Omega-3s, antioxidants).

-🕐 The Gold Standard: Elimination Diet (8–12 Weeks)
+🕐 How to Conduct an Elimination Diet for a Dog (8–12 Weeks)

-Step 1: Stabilization (Weeks 1–8)
+Stabilization Phase (Weeks 1–8)

-📓 Track symptoms daily.
+📓 Track symptoms daily in a journal.

-Step 2: Challenge (Weeks 9–12)
+Challenge Phase (Weeks 9–12)

 🔄 Reintroduce ONE old food at a time.

-⏱ Wait 2 weeks per food.
+⏱ Wait 2 weeks per food before introducing the next.

-⚡ Reaction = confirmed allergen.
+⚡ Any reaction = confirmed allergen.

-Common Pitfalls:
+Common Pitfalls

 • Family sneaks snacks.

-• Helpers not informed.
+• Helpers not informed of the diet restrictions.

 • Dog scavenges dropped food.

-• Flavored meds with hidden proteins.
+• Flavored medications with hidden proteins.

-Success Hacks:
+Success Tips

 • Use a designated feeding zone.

-• Label containers clearly.
+• Label all food containers clearly.

-• Stick to approved safe treats.
+• Stick to approved safe treats only.

 Furry Green's Duck & Sweet Potato fresh dog food pack on a wooden table.